 Be aware of debt collection scams

 Confirming both your debt and the collection agency’s right to your payments goes a long way in protecting you against potential fraud.
-However, there are a few other precautions you should always take, even after coming to an agreement with the debt collection agency.
-First, never give anyone access to your bank account.
-Instead, pay with certified funds.
-Also keep detailed records of your payments along with your original agreement.
+Never give anyone access to your bank account.
+Instead, pay with certified checks and keep detailed records of your payments along with your original agreement.

 What to do after you make your last payment

-When you finish your payment plan or pay a lump sum, ask the collection agency for a letter of completion from a company signatory.
-Then check your credit reports to make sure the account has been accurately updated — but note that changes may not be reflected for 30 days.
+When you finish your payment plan or complete the lump sum, ask the collection agency for a letter of completion from a company signatory.
+Then check your credit reports to make sure that the account has been accurately updated — but note that changes may not be reflected for 30 days.
 Even after everything is updated correctly, keep your records in a safe place in case any issues arise later.

 The bottom line

-Paying off collections isn’t an overnight process, but it can be a permanent solution to getting rid of problematic debt.
-If you’re having trouble paying off a debt in collections on your own, you may consider taking out a debt consolidation loan, which won’t eliminate your debt, but which may make paying it off cheaper and simpler.
+If you’re having trouble paying off a debt in collections on your own, you may consider taking out a debt consolidation loan if your credit allows or if you can find a qualified co-signer.
+This won’t eliminate your debt, but it may help you pay less in interest and simplify the process.

 No matter which payment option you choose, take the extra steps of confirming your debt and getting the appropriate paperwork to protect yourself both now and in the future.